 Enter a block name in the Filter text box to filter blocks.
-From the pull-down menu of the Sort icon, choose traditional regular match filtering, wildcard filtering or regular expression match filtering.
+Both traditional match filter and Regular Expression match filtering are available.
+Enable the Use RegEx checkbox to use Regular Expression match filtering.

 You can sort the blocks in ascending or descending order.